antenatal and newborn screening programme

 Date previous review completed: 2018

-Next review estimated to be completed: 2021 to 2022.
+Next review estimated to be completed: 2025 to 2026.

 To see previous evidence reviews, visit the UK NSC archive.

-Organisations interested in SMA
+Organisations interested in Spinal muscular atrophy

 These organisations have expressed interest in this recommendation and may submit responses to evidence reviews.